 Are you ever too old to learn a trade?

-We’ve all uttered the phrases “every day’s a school day” and “you learn something new every day”.
-Have you at any point followed those statements with an age limit?
+We’ve all uttered the words “every day’s a school day” and “you learn something new every day” at some point, but have any of us ever followed them up with an age limit?
+Probably not.

 Job For Life?

 Leave school, find a career path and stick with it.
 Essentially, find a job for life.
-As teenagers, we’re encouraged to enter into particular industries, whether that’s through university, training courses, apprenticeships, etc. by family, friends and even teachers.
+That’s what we were once expected to do.

-But what happens if that industry just isn’t for us?
-Do we go for it anyway because of the stability of it all or pursue our passion?
+But what happens if the career we once loved isn’t for us anymore?
+Do we stick with it for the sake of stability or pursue our passion?

-What happens if initially it is an industry we want to go into but we later change our mind?
+What happens if the dream career we spent years working towards now fills us with dread?
 Do we stick with it due to the amount of time we’ve invested or start again with something new?

-However, it’s clear that it’s becoming more and more common for people to change their careers later in life.
+However, as it’s becoming more and more common for people to change their careers later in life, the trades industry is seeing an increase in mature learners.
 No longer is it just 18-24-year-olds attending university and undertaking apprenticeships and training courses.

 20% of participants in our poll said they were 25-34 when they joined the trades.
-7% were between the ages of 35 and 44 and 4% were over the age of 45.
+7% were between the ages of 35 and 44, and 4% were over 45.

-While it’s clear that more people in the industry learn their trade at a young age, almost a third of those polled were 25 or over.
+While it’s clear that many people in the industry learn their trade at a young age, almost a third of those polled were 25 or over.